 The Negroni is very easy to mix up and there are no special tricks to making it taste great.
 While it's typically stirred, it can also be shaken, strained, and served in a cocktail glass with a lemon twist.
-This can make it just a little more refreshing and, either shaken or stirred, it's a great way to start off any meal.
+This can make it just a little more refreshing and, whether shaken or stirred, it's a great way to start off any meal.

 - Pour the ingredients into an old-fashioned glass filled with ice cubes.

 - Garnish with an orange.

 The gin is going to make or break your Negroni.
 Be sure to choose a high-end gin such as those that you would mix into any of your favorite Martinis.
 This is not the drink for those times when you need to save a little money.
 Besides, you've already spent over $20 on the Campari, so forking out a little more for your gin will not be a waste.

 Adjust the Campari if needed.
 This is particularly important if you are new to bitter aperitifs because it is not a taste that many people—especially Americans—are used to.
 We have learned to enjoy sweet drinks and the occasional dry cocktail, but bitters are in an entirely different realm.

 When it's suggested that you need to "train your palate," we really do mean it.
 If you pour a full-strength Negroni and find that it's too much for you, try cutting the Campari in half the next time you mix one up.
 After a while, your taste buds will become used to the unique taste and you can work back up to the original recipe.